 Usefully seen alongside the work of Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), initiated by Paul Gilbert, has much to add to the art of safe experimenting.

-Like ACT, CFT is less concerned with a theory or a model but it is well connected to knowledge emerging from neuro-science.
+Like ACT, CFT is less concerned with a theory or a model and it is well connected to knowledge emerging from neuro-science.

 Like Mindfulness, CFT is good at linking Eastern philosophies and practices to Western therapeutic structures such as Cognitive Behavioural Therapy (CBT) and Martin Seligman’s perspective on positive psychology.